cozy-labs/cozy-fuse/README.md

 To run properly Cozy Fuse requires that you setup:

-* a CouchDB instance on your system and that you
+* a CouchDB instance running locally on your system.
 * FUSE

 On Debian like system you can simply add them via